 One study showed the benefits to last up to two years.

 The intervertebral discs are often the more common cause of low back pain.
 But they might not be the root cause of spine pain.
-More research is going on with the role the vertebral endplates play in spine health.
-As more patients are being diagnosed earlier then better long-term outcomes will follow.
+More research is going on on the role vertebral endplates play in spine health.
+As more patients are diagnosed earlier, better long-term outcomes will follow.

-The information herein on "Chronic Low Back Vertebrogenic Pain and Spinal Vertebral Endplates" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+The information herein on "Chronic Low Back Vertebrogenic Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.